Ferries from

 The Cadiz to Santa Cruz de La Palma ferry is the main ferry route from Spain to La Palma.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Spain to La Palma sail approximately once a week and are provided by Naviera Armas.
+Ferries from Spain to La Palma sail approximately once a week with Naviera Armas.

-Yes, you can travel on a car ferry from Spain to La Palma with Naviera Armas.
+Yes, you can take your car on the ferry from Spain to La Palma with Naviera Armas.

-The Cadiz to Santa Cruz de La Palma ferry ferry sails approximately once a week with a crossing time of 56 hours.
+The Cadiz to Santa Cruz de La Palma ferry sails approximately once a week, with a crossing time of 56 hours.

-Book and compare Spain La Palma ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Spain to La Palma ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.